VJ-Varanasi/personal-website/content/post/trading_strat/index.md

 ---
-title: 2.
-Timeseries Analysis
+title: 3.
+Preliminary Trading Trategies
-subtitle: A summary of the initial timeseries analyses on historical VIX index data
+subtitle: A summary of initial trading strategies implemented using Metaculus User Data

 # Summary for listings and search engines
-summary: A summary of the initial timeseries analyses on historical VIX index data
+summary: A summary of initial trading strategies implemented using Metaculus User Data

 # Link this post with a project
 projects: []